lgrammel/js-agent/docs/docs/tutorial-wikipedia-agent/setup-actions.md

 ```

 The next part informs the model about the available actions.
-After that we make sure to include the last steps that the model took in the prompt for the next iteration.
+After that, we ensure to include the last steps the model took in the prompt for the next iteration.
-This provides some very basic memory is required for moving the agent forward in its task.
+This provides some basic memory required for moving the agent forward in its task.

 ```typescript
 return $.runAgent<...>({